 I am a graduate student in Computer Engineering at SCIDSE, ASU beginning spring 2017.
 Prior joining the doctoral program, I earned my master's at ASU in Computer Engineering in 2016.
 My coursework and interest lie in VLSI and Architecture area.
 In specific, I am interested in exploring compilers and architectures for accelerators.
 My current thesis targets researching Coarse-Grained Reconfigurable Arrays (CGRAs) which are energy-efficient accelerators that can speed-up even non-vectorizable performance-critical loops.
 My research at Compiler Microarchitecture Lab is guided by Prof. Aviral Shrivastava and it targets automated acceleration of general-purpose applications through CGRAs.
 To boost CGRA research, there is a strong need of an efficient and common platform where accelerations of various applications can be verified.
 Taking on this challenge, I am developing an open-source CPU-CGRA compiler-simulator infrastructure.
 This enables the acceleration of compute-intensive applications featuring performance-critical yet non-vectorizable loops!
-Simultaneously, I strive to determine better architectural choices through my work e.g. data memory bottleneck, an efficient communication interface between multi-cores and accelerator etc. My past industry experiences are in the field of RTL Design and Verification for ASIC/FPGA and I possess strong coursework in these areas.
+Simultaneously, I strive to determine better architectural choices through my work e.g. data memory bottleneck, an efficient communication interface between multi-cores and accelerator etc. My industry experiences are in the field of compilers, RTL Design/Verification for ASIC/FPGA.

 I am interested in exploring computer architectures and challenges in digital design.
 In particular, my research interests include, but not limited to -